encoway/yarn-scripts-cache/README.md

 But what these have in common, is that they will work on some set of files as an input, and produce another set of files as their output.

 Add a configuration file called `.yarn-scripts-cache-rc.json` to your projects root-directory with the following content.
-(Note: The comments are only added for readability, remove them to get a valid JSON file!)
 ```
 {
   "scriptsToCache": [
     {
-      "scriptName": "build",        <- Wrap around the script called "build"
+      "scriptName": "build",        // Wrap around the script called "build"
-      "inputIncludes": "**",        <- Consider all files when checking for changes
+      "inputIncludes": "**",        // Consider all files when checking for changes
-      "inputExcludes": "dist/**",   <- Except for those files located in the "dist" directory
+      "inputExcludes": "dist/**",   // Except for those files located in the "dist" directory
-      "outputIncludes": "dist/**",   <- Copy and restore all files in the "dist" directory
+      "outputIncludes": "dist/**",  // Copy and restore all files in the "dist" directory
-      "clearBeforeRestore": "dist"  <- Clear the "dist" directory before restoring from the cache
+      "clearBeforeRestore": "dist"  // Clear the "dist" directory before restoring from the cache
     }
   ]
 }